izukioka/izukioka/README.md

 1. Fork the repository.
 2. Make your changes.
 3. Submit a pull request.

+python
+print("Welcome to this project!") print("This is a brief description of the project.") print("It includes the main features and functionalities.")

 ### License
 This project is licensed under the MIT License.